-As earlier said, the type of dunnage used largely depends on the material to be shipped.
-For example, solid plastics are used for high-value industrial products.
-Bubble wraps are used to ship glass and other fragile goods.
-Wood has been traditionally used as a dunnage material to ship heavy goods.
+The type of dunnage mainly used depends on the material to be shipped—for example, solid plastics used for high-value industrial products.
+Bubble wraps used to transport glass and other fragile goods.
+Wood has been traditionally used as a dunnage material to ship bulky goods.
 Paper dunnage bag is an economical and ecofriendly dunnage option.
-Foam is used to protect electronic items, medical equipment, or sharp pieces.
-Corrugated paper is used to ship construction material and goods that have to be protected from moisture.
-Some materials require custom dunnage solutions – these are designed to match specific dimensions and made using special materials.
+Foam to protect electronic items, medical equipment, or sharp pieces.
+Corrugated paper related to shipping construction material and goods that require protection from moisture.
+Some products require custom dunnage solutions – these are designed to match specific dimensions and made using unique materials.

 Why Use Dunnage Air Bags?

 Dunnage airbags are a cost-effective way to fill a void and mitigate damage.
 There are several reasons why shippers prefer dunnage airbags to other types of dunnage.
 For one, they are economical – a 2-ply bag can hold up to 40,000 pounds of cargo.
-When loaded properly, a single airbag is enough to brace an entire container.
-These are lightweight and easy to load or unload when compared to other dunnage materials like wood or metal – you don’t have to waste time or money when using airbags.
+When arranged correctly, a single airbag is enough to brace an entire container.
+These are lightweight and easy to load or unload when compared to other dunnage materials like wood or metal.
 Dunnage bags offer 360° impact protection.
 It is ideal for filling any void left because of pallets.

 But the best thing about void filler bags is that they are easy to use.
-All you need is a dunnage bag air inflator gun or an electric air pump (with a fast-fill valve) that is designed especially for dunnage airbags.
-The bag can be filled in minutes and with very little effort.
-Deflating is equally easy and stress-free.
+All you need is an air inflator gun or an electric air pump (with a fast-fill valve) that is designed especially for dunnage airbags.
+The bag can be filled in minutes and with minimal effort.
+Deflating is equally simple as well.

 What Are The Different Types of Dunnage Air Bags?

-Vinyl papers are preferred for shipments that have to be carried across rocky or mountainous roads.
+Woven dunnage bags preferred for shipments across rocky or mountainous roads.
 These bags can adjust to the shape of the goods they’re bracing and also contract or expand according to altitudinal air pressure.
 They’re waterproof and hence commonly used for refrigerated transport.